balopez83/One-Mix-3-Hackintosh/README.md

 If you are looking for GPD Pocket 2 macOS support you can access it here:
 (https://github.com/hellodeibu/gpd-pocket2-hackintosh)

+## Requested: If you have knowledge of DSDT/SSDT editing please reach out to me either on Github through an issue or the preferred method through my Discord handle @BALOPEZ

 ## Change Log

 - Initial Upload
 - Original EFI moved to "EFI v1" folder (no changes have been made to this original EFI folder)
 - New EFI uploaded to "EFI v2" folder (micro HDMI port, & USB-C external video supported with internal video working) tested on Sierra only, may not work yet on High Sierra, Mojave, or Catalina.
 - Project on Hold temporarily.
 I have had an issue with my One-Mix 3 and had to send it back to China for repair.
 Once I receive it back I will move forward with this project.
 If anyone has ideas on how to proceed or test please let me know and I will assist as much as I can.
+- Project has been resumed.
+My computer is back and I am now able to continue work on this project.

 ## OS Status

 - macOS Sierra:
+  * If you need to install to the internal NVME drive you will need to install the NVME driver included in the Clover install package, I will include this driver in future EFI uploads
   * Nearly perfect just some final touches as listed below
   ![Image of Sierra](https://github.com/balopez83/One-Mix-3-Hackintosh/blob/master/Images/AboutMacSierra.jpg?raw=true)
   ![Image of Sierra](https://github.com/balopez83/One-Mix-3-Hackintosh/blob/master/Images/SierraMultipleMonitor.png?raw=true)